-- Model effective writing techniques using the visualiser and systematic application of the "I do ... we do ... you do ..." technique. - Ensure students write in full sentences as much as possible. - Challenge students to use extended vocabulary including judicious application of tier two and three lexis. - Provide students with opportunities to produce extended pieces of writing and reflect upon the success of that writing with consistent application of the SPaG marking policy. - Use writing frames where necessary to scaffold students' work. - Encourage students to use a range of punctuation correctly.
+- Model effective writing techniques using the visualiser and systematic application of the "I do ... we do ... you do ..." technique. - Ensure students write in full sentences as much as possible. - Challenge students to use extended vocabulary including judicious application of tier two and three lexis. - Provide students with opportunities to produce extended pieces of writing and reflect upon the success of that writing with consistent application of the SPaG marking policy. - Use writing frames where necessary to scaffold students' work. - Provide students with support at word, sentence and paragraph level. - Encourage students to use a range of punctuation correctly.